ros2/rmw_dds_common/rmw_dds_common/QUALITY_DECLARATION.md

 Current coverage statistics can be viewed [here](https://ci.ros2.org/job/ci_linux_coverage/lastSuccessfulBuild/cobertura/src_ros2_rmw_dds_common_rmw_dds_common_include_rmw_dds_common/) and [here](https://ci.ros2.org/job/ci_linux_coverage/lastSuccessfulBuild/cobertura/src_ros2_rmw_dds_common_rmw_dds_common_src/).
 This package does not yet meet the 95% coverage guideline, but it is currently above 90%.

+A summary of how these statistics are calculated can be found in the [ROS 2 On-boarding guide](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).

 ### Performance [4.iv]

 `rmw_dds_common` does not currently have performance tests.